tchase56/vscode_demo/README.md

     * Click on the debugger extension button on the left of the window
     * Add a break point in your code and this will open some additional "BREAKPOINTS" options at the bottom of the debugger window
         * to the left of the numbers in the .py file click and a red circle will appear
-    * Make sure "Uncaught Exceptions" and "User Uncaught Exceptions" are checked
+    * Make sure "Raised Exceptions" and "Uncaught Exceptions" are checked
     * Then remove the breakpoints you used to bring up the breakpoint options (if you don't want the code to stop there)

 ![Screenshot](images/breakpoint_options.png)